 - In an episode of Just Shoot Me!, Nina and Elliott get into an argument about whether the lyrics of their favourite blues song are "Stone for my pillow" (because the singer is sleeping in the street) or "Slow, foamy killer" (referring to malt liquor).
-Finch later tries to convince them that is "Stone cold armadillo", but he's just messing with them.
+They call the singer's widow, who tells them that it is "Stone cold armadillo", but it was actually Finch messing with them.

 - This, apparently, is what led to the Clairvoyant's Übermensch ideas in Agents of S.H.I.E.L.D.:

 The Clairvoyant: You remember that speech you used to give us, Nick?
 About how one man can accomplish anything once he realizes he can become something bigger?
 Well, now I am.

 The Clairvoyant: Is that how it went?